Condition00/Condition00/README.md

 **`Digital Craftsman (Developer/Programmer/Artist/Illustrator)`**

-**Welcome to my Github page!
+<pre><code>``` Welcome to my Github page!
 I am Anant and I am currently pursuing my Computer Science Engineering degree at Vellore Institute of Technology - AP!
 I'm passionate about technology, communities, and everything in-between.
 I've worked a little on Android Development, Design, Arduino and Open Source.
 I love to learn and contribute in any and every possible way.
-Keep Learning!!!**
+Keep Learning!!! ``` </code></pre>

 ---